TELL ME A STORY

 This heart within me I can feel, and I judge that it exists.
 This world I can touch, and I likewise judge that it exists.
 There ends all my knowledge, and the rest is construction. (p.
 14)

 “And the rest is construction” – Camus argues that there is no meaning to life.
 He disapproves of the many philosophers who “have played on words and pretended to believe that refusing to grant a meaning to life necessarily leads to declaring that it is not worth living.” (p.7) Life has no absolute meaning.
 In spite of the human’s irrational “nostalgia” for unity, for absolutes, for a definite order and meaning to the “not me” of the universe, no such meaning exists in the silent, indifferent universe.
 Between this yearning for meaning and eternal verities and the actual condition of the universe there is a gap that can never be filled.
 The confrontation of the irrational, longing human heart and the indifferent universe brings about the notion of the absurd.

-The absurd is born of this confrontation between the human need and the unreasonable silence of the world. (p.21) and further:
+The absurd is born of this confrontation between the human need and the unreasonable silence of the world. (p.21)

 The absurd is not in man nor in the world, but in their presence together…it is the only bond uniting them. (p.
 21)